Want to support our work? Donate

 Ana joined MRN in December 2021 as the Digital Marketing Apprentice.
 As of March 2023 she has been working as the Communications Officer.

-She has an LLB in Law and a Distinction in MA Transnational Queer Feminist Politics.
-She previously worked as a paralegal.
+She has an LLB in Law from Kings College London, and holds a Distinction in MA Transnational Queer Feminist Politics from SOAS.

 Contact Ana at [email protected]